- What is a datafeed?

 Use the PREVIEW option to see what your result feed will look like.

 Filter datafeed's content and customize products' layout

 Filters and affiliate links.

 An average datafeed may contain hundreds of products.
 Products may refer to different categories, to different vendors, and may be of different price ranges.
-It is obvious that filters will be a help to sort out all products and include in the result RSS feed only the most targeted.
+Keyword filters will help select only the most relevant products.

-Containing keywords – only products that contain at least one of the specified keywords in the title (or description) will be included in the result RSS feed.
+Containing keywords only products that contain at least one of the specified keywords in the title (or description) will be included in the RSS feed.

 With prices from/to - you can filter products using a minimum and maximum price.
 If you need products for a specific price, use the same value in From and To fields: for example From: 100 To: 100 - this will show only products that cost 100.

 If you wish to replace this affiliate ID with another one you do as follows: